housamzriouil/alx-low_level_programming/0x0E-structures_typedef/README.md

-2. A dog will teach you unconditional love
+4. A door is what a dog